"At this point, nothing surprises me."

 John David Washington plays a CIA operative recruited by a mysterious organization known only as Tenet to participate in a global assignment that slowly unfolds beyond real time.
 With no information to start from, he must sort out the details, uncover the mission, and prevent the start of World War III, all while comprehending a concept that counters how we move, think, and exist: time inversion.

 As one would expect, Tenet opens at a level ten.
 As you lay witness to an intense and violent opening sequence, the film immediately sets its tone.
 Put on edge, you must work to decipher the individual movements and make sense of the structured chaos.
 It's a lot to take in, especially at Nolan's pace.
-But the start is necessary considering the heightened level of adrenaline that stems from start to finish.
+But the start is necessary considering the heightened level of adrenaline that stems throughout.

 Elizabeth Debicki plays Kat, a smart but overextended wife to Kenneth Branagh's Andrei Sator, the man at the center of a potential world war.
 Debicki earns high marks for her performance.
 Kat's unique blend of independence and naiveté allows her to appear authentic and relatable.
 Her heartache is real as she struggles to survive a relationship she isn't happy in for the sake of her son.
 That said, her romantic connection with our main protagonist proves to be one of the film's few forced elements.